 It wouldn’t be a bachelor party without a strip club, and Spearmint Rhino is one of your best bets near the strip.
-For $625, the bachelor party package is a great deal, as it comes with two bottles of booze, VIP transportation, and a table for you and nine friends.
+Their bachelor party package is a great deal, as it comes with two bottles of booze, VIP transportation, and a table for you and nine friends.
 There’s also a great single bottle package if you’re rolling with a smaller group of guys.

 If a traditional English pub feed is what you crave, check out Gordon Ramsay Pub & Grill in Caesars Palace.
 The move here is the menu of pub classics, like butter chicken curry, steak & ale pie, and the beautifully tender and flaky fish & chips.
 The burger here is also outstanding, served on a brioche bun with English cheddar, bacon, lettuce, and tomato.
 Order a Caesar salad for the table and make sure your friends like sharing.